Italian fascism: Doctrine

-In 1924, the PNF won the election with 65 percent of the votes, yet the United Socialist Party refused to accept such a defeat—especially Deputy Giacomo Matteotti, who on 30 May 1924 in Parliament formally accused the PNF of electoral fraud and reiterated his denunciations of PNF Blackshirt political violence and was publishing The Fascisti Exposed: A Year of Fascist Domination, a book substantiating his accusations.
-Consequently, on 10 June 1924, the Ceka (ostensibly a party secret police, modelled on the Soviet Cheka) assassinated Matteotti and of the five men arrested, Amerigo Dumini, also known as Sicario del Duce (The Leader's Assassin), was sentenced to five years' imprisonment, but served only eleven months and was freed under amnesty from King Victor Emmanuel III.
-Moreover, when the King supported Prime Minister Mussolini the socialists quit Parliament in protest, leaving the fascists to govern unopposed.
-In that time, assassination was not yet the modus operandi norm and the Italian fascist Duce usually disposed of opponents in the Imperial Roman way: political arrest punished with island banishment.
+In 1924, the PNF won the election with 65 percent of the votes, yet the United Socialist Party (PSU) refused to accept such a defeat—especially Deputy Giacomo Matteotti, who on 30 May 1924 in Parliament formally accused the PNF of electoral fraud and reiterated his denunciation of squadrismo to the Parliament, a form of political repression and politically-motivated violence perpetrated by the Blackshirts against Italian citizens and non-fascist politicians; at that time, he was publishing a book substantiating his accusations, The Fascists Exposed: A Year of Fascist Domination.
+Consequently, on 10 June 1924, the Ceka (ostensibly a party secret police, modelled on the Soviet Cheka) assassinated Matteotti and of the five men arrested, Amerigo Dumini, also known as Sicario del Duce ("The Leader's Assassin"), was sentenced to five years' imprisonment for murder but served only eleven months, and was freed under amnesty from King Victor Emmanuel III.

+Moreover, when the King endorsed Mussolini as Prime Minister in the aftermath of Matteotti's murder, all members of the Italian Socialist Party, Italian Liberal Party, Italian People's Party, and Communist Party of Italy from the Chamber of Deputies quit the Parliament in protest through the Aventine Secession, leaving the fascists to govern unopposed.
+At that time, assassination was not yet the modus operandi norm and the Italian fascist Duce usually disposed of opponents in the Imperial Roman way: political arrest punished with island banishment (confino).
+In 1925, after Mussolini's rise to power, he assumed the title Duce ("Leader"), derived from the Latin dux ("leader"), a Roman Republic military-command title.
+Although Fascist Italy (1922–1943) is considered to be an authoritarian–totalitarian dictatorship by contemporary historians, its government retained the original "liberal democratic" façade: the Grand Council of Fascism remained active as administrators; and King Victor Emmanuel III still held legal authority over Mussolini and all other subjects of his kingdom; hence, he could—at the risk of his crown—dismiss Mussolini as Prime Minister anytime he wanted, as he eventually did on 25 July 1943.